saqibsafdar11/Bayesian-Optimisation-and-Hyperparameter-Tuning/README.md

-# Evaluate university admissions data to predict the chances of admission
+# Evaluate University Admissions Data to Predict the Chances of Admission
 ## Bayesian Optimisation and Hyperparameter Tuning

 The UCLA University Admission Data Set was evaluated to see if the chance of admission can be predicated.